 The peptide and SARMs communities that often overlap with Tony Huge’s audience must consider how ultra-processed foods might interfere with these compounds’ effectiveness.
 Poor muscle quality from dietary choices could potentially limit the benefits of even the most advanced enhancement protocols.

-Implications for Longevity and Biohacking
+Implications for longevity and Biohacking

 Beyond immediate muscle-building concerns, this research has significant implications for long-term health optimization and longevity—areas where tony huge has increasingly focused his attention.

-Poor muscle quality doesn’t just affect athletic performance; it impacts metabolic health, hormone production, and overall aging trajectories.
-For biohackers seeking to optimize healthspan and lifespan, eliminating ultra-processed foods becomes a non-negotiable foundation.
+Poor muscle quality doesn’t just affect athletic performance; it impacts metabolic health, hormone production, and overall aging trajectories. for biohackers seeking to optimize healthspan and lifespan, eliminating ultra-processed foods becomes a non-negotiable foundation.

 Hormonal Considerations